Who owns the pipeline?

 For example, this view shows what Coleman considers when evaluating the pipeline areas he owns.
 He can see that the West region is on par with others in terms of Stage 0 pipeline, but falls behind in comparison to Stage 1.
 Using this knowledge, he can partner with the AVP of the West team to understand what's preventing these opportunities from moving through the funnel and they can strategize ways to redirect marketing budget to support the West team's efforts.

 Visibility drives this type of cross-team partnership.
-If this sales data is siloed in the CRM, marketers can’t get the insights they need to support the pipeline health.
-That’s where a Revenue Platform like Clari comes in.
+If this sales data is siloed in the CRM, marketers can't get the insights they need to support the pipeline health.
+That's where a revenue platform like Clari comes into play.

 In this second example, we can see a major performance gap between the West key accounts compared to the others.
 Marketers can take this analysis to the larger organization to ask questions like: